TheLocust3/budgeting/README.md

 ## todo

 ### next
- - gather user accounts into some metadata object
-   - what are accounts called?
  - Move business logic API to graphql
  - some way to manually insert Plaid credentials
  - Better puller